preetamherald/preetamherald/README.md

 Hi, I'm [Preetam Yadav](https://github.com/preetamherald), a maker.

-- Wroking towards making **Technology and Magic** interchangable terms 🏆
+- Working towards making **Technology and Magic** interchangeable terms 🏆
 - Trying to empower people of all ages to learn about the miracles tech brings 🌟
 - Aiming to Accelerating Technological Growth 🌐